ranieseah/Harry-Potter-Pokedex/README.md

 - Overlay

 # What isnt working
-1) deployment with a static(https://harrypotter-pokedex.netlify.app/).
+1) deployment with a static server(https://harrypotter-pokedex.netlify.app/).
 2) tried to overlay a frame over the images, but couldn't get it to work.

 # What is working